Convicts in ‘Bridgegate’ asking Supreme Court to toss case

 NEWARK, N.J.
-(AP) — Onetime allies of former New Jersey Gov. Chris Christie are making their case to the U.S. Supreme Court for why their convictions in the so-called Bridgegate case should be thrown out.
+(AP) — Onetime allies of former New Jersey Gov. Chris Christie are making their case to the U.S. Supreme Court on why their convictions in the so-called Bridgegate case should be thrown out.

 In a brief being filed Tuesday, Bill Baroni’s attorneys cite the overturned conviction of former Virginia Gov. Bob McDonnell to argue prosecutors overreached when they charged him and Bridget Kelly with causing traffic jams near the George Washington Bridge in 2013 for political payback.